 - Negotiated numerous liens and claims, saving state wide hotel developer thousands of dollars in duplicative payments and delays after general contractor abandoned hotel development project.

-Mr. Newman currently serves as chair for the Construction Law Section of the San Diego County Bar Association.
+Mr. Newman is a member of the Construction Law Section of the San Diego County Bar Association.
 He is also a member of the Building Industry Association of San Diego, Claims Litigation Management Alliance, and the Southern California Trades Association.
 From 2015-2018, he served as chair of the board of directors of Swords to Plowshares, a San Francisco based veterans service nonprofit that provides a variety of services to thousands of Bay Area veterans each year.